vircadia/vircadia-docs-sphinx/docs/source/create/3d-models/import-model.rst

 If you want your model available to users in other domains, we recommend uploading it to a cloud hosting service of your choice.

 1. Locate and copy the URL of the model you would like to import.
-The model should be a OBJ or FBX format.
+The model should be a OBJ, glTF or FBX format.
 2. In Interface, pull up your HUD or Tablet and go to **Create**.
 3. Select the 'Model' icon.
 4. Paste the model's URL and click 'Add'.